joangoma/ap2-cinebus/README.md

 4. **Show City Graph**: Visualize the city graph, which showcases different locations.
 This feature allows users to familiarize themselves with the city and make informed decisions about their movie-going experience.

 5. **Choose Film and Go to the Cinema**: Once users have found a film they want to watch, this option provides guidance on the best route to the closest cinema where the film is being screened.
-Users can select their preferred film inside this option, and follow the directions to reach the cinema conveniently.
+Users can select their preferred projection inside this option, and follow the directions to reach the cinema conveniently.

 ![alt text](5.png)
 ![alt text](6.png)